Software asset management

 Hard partitioning is where a single server is separated physically into “distinct” smaller systems acting as a physical, independent and self-contained servers.

-Oracle has specifically identified and approved a number of these technologies that it recognizes for licensing purposes:
+Oracle has specifically identified and approved a number of these technologies that it recognises for licensing purposes:

 Oracle VM Server can also be used, but the rules for this are precise and complex and should be investigated thoroughly before implementation.

-Bearing all these facts in mind, it is no wonder that virtualization is one of the key reasons organizations using Oracle become non-compliant.
+Bearing all these facts in mind, it is no wonder that virtualisation is one of the key reasons organisations using Oracle become non-compliant.

 Creating an Oracle Server Worksheet (OSW) report

-The Oracle Server Worksheet (OSW) is the report the organization has to pull together that details:
+The Oracle Server Worksheet (OSW) is the report the organisation has to pull together that details:

-- What license metric is applied to each
+• What licence metric is applied to each

-- The infrastructure the licenses are assigned to
+• The infrastructure the licences are assigned to

-The OSW is then sent to Oracle LMS who will compare it against the licenses you have bought to see if there is any shortfall.
+The OSW is then sent to Oracle LMS who will compare it against the licences you have bought to see if there is any shortfall.

-Certero is perfectly positioned to support organizations in order to overcome Oracle licensing issues.
+Certero is perfectly positioned to support organisations in order to overcome Oracle licensing issues.
 Get in touch to take that step.